 If your shoulder blades are winged out, you can use wall push-ups to relax the rhomboids.
 First, relax your chest and gently drop toward the wall.

-Then, rressing your spine away from the wall to flex the pecs, relax the rhomboids and release those trigger points.
-Do ten reps, a couple of times a day.
+Then, pressing your spine away from the wall to flex the pecs, relax the rhomboids and release those trigger points.
+Do ten reps – a couple of times a day.

 Over time, this exercise will build the serratus anterior, lengthen the rhomboids and hold winged shoulder blades in their proper position against the ribs.

-Gentle persistent exercises to build you back are a nice continuation in that direction.
-Just a few minutes every other day of lunges, supermans, Aquamans, deadlifts, and hyperextensions really help.
+Gentle persistent exercises that build your back are a nice continuation in that direction.
+Just a few minutes every other day of lunges, Supermans, Aquamans, deadlifts, and hyperextensions really help.
 I started doing this almost 20 years ago and it made a huge difference in getting rid of my nagging back pain.
 Many of my clients have quelled upper back pain with the same strategy.
 These exercises are a great compliment to the stretches in this post.

 I’d love your feedback on how this works for you

 Focus on mobilizing your upper torso and correcting any forward head posture.
 You might think that I’s suggest poses like Thread The Needle that stretch the rhomboid muscles.
 Usually, they are the victim of other imbalances in the shoulder girdle.
 Use various poses from Camel to Warrior and Tree to help get your head positioned back over your hips, and this pattern goes away.

 Even further, build spinal erectors so that it is comfortable to maintain an upright posture when you’re seated, and this imbalance will solve itself.